Al-Yaarubiyah, Azaz

 al-Yaarubiyah (اليعربية), also known as Daliha (دلحة), is a village in northern Aleppo Governorate, northwestern Syria.
 Located halfway between Azaz and al-Rai, approximately 45 km north of the city of Aleppo and 3 km south of the border to the Turkish province of Kilis, the village administratively belongs to Nahiya Sawran in Azaz District.
 Nearby localities include Baraghida 3 km to the southwest and Dudiyan 5 km to the southeast.

 Demographics

 In the 2004 census, al-Yaarubiyah had a population of 552.
+The village is inhabited by Turkmen.
 In late 19th century, traveler Martin Hartmann noted Daliha as a Turkish and Arab (Bedouin) plural village of 10 houses, then located in the Ottoman nahiyah of Azaz-i Turkman.